 15 Types of Steak All Home Cooks Should Know

 We enter the butcher shop (or meat department) with the confidence of a five-star chef.
 Then we look at the myriad options and realize in a panic, I have no idea what I’m doing!!!
 Deciding to have steak for dinner is easy, but choosing the actual cut of meat (and then figuring out how to cook it) can be overwhelming.
-No worries: Here, 15 types of steak every home cook should know, plus the best ways to prepare them.
+No worries: Here, 15 types of steak every home cook should know—from ribeye to rump and beyond—plus the best ways to prepare them.

 1. Ribeye Steak